Accelerated Gradient Methods for Sparse Statistical Learning with Nonconvex Penalties: Abstract

 \section{Abstract}

 Nesterov's accelerated gradient (AG) is a popular technique to optimize objective functions comprising two components: a convex loss and a penalty function.
 While AG methods perform well for convex penalties, such as the LASSO, convergence issues may arise when it is applied to nonconvex penalties, such as SCAD.
-A recent proposal generalizes Nesterov's AG method to the nonconvex setting but has never been applied to sparse statistical learning problems.
-There are several hyperparameters to be set before running the proposed algorithm.
-However, there is no explicit rule as to how the hyperparameters should be selected.
-In this article, we consider the application of this nonconvex AG algorithm to high-dimensional linear and logistic sparse learning problems, and propose a hyperparameter setting based on the complexity upper bound to accelerate convergence.
-We further establish the rate of convergence and present a simple and useful bound for the damping sequence.
-Simulation studies show that convergence can be made, on average, considerably faster than that of the conventional ISTA algorithm.
-Our experiments also show that the proposed method generally outperforms the current state-of-the-art method in terms of signal recovery.
+A recent proposal generalizes Nesterov's AG method to the nonconvex setting.
+The proposed algorithm requires specification of several hyperparameters for its practical application.
+Aside from some general conditions, there is no explicit rule for selecting the hyperparameters, and how different selection can affect convergence of the algorithm.
+In this article, we propose a hyperparameter setting based on the complexity upper bound to accelerate convergence, and consider the application of this nonconvex AG algorithm to high-dimensional linear and logistic sparse learning problems.
+We further establish the rate of convergence and present a simple and useful bound { to characterize our proposed optimal} damping sequence.
+Simulation studies show that convergence can be made, on average, considerably faster than that of the conventional proximal gradient algorithm.
+Our experiments also show that the proposed method generally outperforms the current state-of-the-art methods in terms of signal recovery.